Dementophobia: The Fear of Going Insane

 Symptoms and Impact on Daily Life

-Dementophobia doesn’t only exist in the mind—it manifests through a variety of emotional, cognitive, physical, and behavioral symptoms.
+Dementophobia does not only exist in the mind—it manifests through a variety of emotional, cognitive, physical, and behavioral symptoms.
 Emotionally, individuals may feel overwhelmed by constant anxiety, irritability, and panic attacks.
 Physically, they might experience symptoms like rapid heartbeat, sweating, dizziness, or difficulty breathing during heightened periods of fear.

 Cognitive symptoms are particularly debilitating.
 Intrusive thoughts dominate the mind, often revolving around fears of insanity or losing control.
 These thoughts are relentless and can escalate into elaborate mental scenarios that amplify the fear.

 Behaviorally, individuals often try to self-diagnose or seek excessive reassurance.
-They may avoid social interactions, fearing they’ll act irrationally or be judged as “crazy.”
+They may avoid social interactions, fearing they will act irrationally or be judged as “crazy.”
 Over time, this avoidance can lead to isolation, loss of employment, and strained relationships.

 The Complications of Ignoring Dementophobia